 The NSA is a home away from home for both our resident and students who live in the Collingwood area.
 Many of our staff have been with the Academy since it began while others are new, bringing fresh ideas to enhance our programs.
 From founder and U16 Head Coach, Jurg Gfeller to Tobin Walsh, our newly appointed Head of School and Jane Audet, Interim Head of School, the staff are committed to helping each student athlete achieve their athletic and academic goals.

-Our Academic Department, lead by Jane Audet, works on behalf of the students to ensure that all academic requirements are meet and guides each student through the process beginning with course selection and culminating in applying to university whether in Canada or abroad.
-All our teachers are certified by the Ontario Ministry of Education and have specialities in all departments from English, French, Art to the Sciences and Mathematics.
+Our Academic Department, lead by Jane Audet works on behalf of the students to ensure that all academic requirements are meet and guides each student through the process beginning with course selection and culminating in applying to university whether in Canada or abroad.
+All our teachers are certified by the Ontario Ministry of Education and have specialties in all departments from English, French, Art to the Sciences and Mathematics.

 Our Academic Programs for Grades 9 – 12 include:

 - A comprehensive academic program delivered by the National Ski Academy private school (inspected by the Ontario Ministry of Education)

 - Up to eight academic courses included in the tuition

 - Program and courses aligned to individual student aspirations

 - Course delivery integrated with NSA’s fitness and injury prevention program, training and racing program

 - Professional, Ontario College of Teachers, accredited teachers delivering Ontario Academic curriculum